College Credit for Military Experience: What You Need to Know

 Did you now that you can receive college credit for your military service?
 This can help save you valuable time and possibly thousands of dollars.
-An ACE and DOD program can help provide veterans and active military college credit towards their degrees.
+An ACE and DOD program can help provide veterans and active college credit for military service towards their degrees.

 Military training, courses, and specialty schools can transfer to college credits.
 This can result in saving service members and veterans valuable time and money.

 Just imagine how all those years of service and TDY trainings could jumpstart your civilian career.

 College credits for military service provides an excellent opportunity for active duty service members and veterans.
 They allow them to capitalize on their hard-earned military experience and graduate faster.